squidgetx/sweat-shoppe-api/README.md

 * `/items` returns all items in the server catalog in a JSON array
 * `/items/:id` returns a single item with the matched id. *At risk of deprecation, since no one will be looking up items by id really*
-* `/find/:term` returns all items whose names contain the given term.
+* `/items/find_by_name/:term` returns all items whose names contain the given term.
-  *Coming soon: trigram fuzzy search* *Route name subject to change in favor of items/find/:term*
+  *Coming soon: trigram fuzzy search*
+* `/items/find_by_price/:lower/:upper` returns a set of items whose prices fall within the given bound

 #### To be implemented
 (Route names subject to change)

-* `/items/price/:lower/:upper` returns a set of items whose prices fall within the given bound
 * `/items/prices/:lower/:upper` returns a set of item **arrays**, where the sum of the prices in each array falls within the given bound